freewind-demos/typescript-node-invoke-mocha-demo/README.md

 TypeScript Mocha "mocha.opts" Demo
 ==================================

-"mocha.opts" should be inside `test/`
+"mocha.opts" should be inside `test/`.
+We can use `--opts` to specify the file path.

 ```
 npm install